trolie/spec/docs/articles/conditional-GET.md

 ```

 When using the Conditional GET pattern, the client includes the previously
-received ETag and/or Last-Modified timestamp in the request headers.
+received `ETag` and/or `Last-Modified` timestamp in the request headers.
 If the
-resource has not been modified since the provided ETag or Last-Modified
+resource has not been modified since the provided `ETag` or `Last-Modified`
-timestamp, the server responds with a 304 Not Modified status code, indicating
+timestamp, the server responds with a `304 Not Modified` status code, indicating
 that the client's cached version is still valid.
 If the resource has been
 modified, the server responds with a 200 OK status code and provides the updated
 resource.

-The TROLIE client can then issue a Conditional GET
+The TROLIE client can then issue a Conditional GET:

 ```http
 GET /limits/forecast-snapshot HTTP/1.1
 Host: trolie.example.com